DawidSzoka1/KindergartenDjangoDev/README.md

 # KindergartenDjangoDev

 This project is about a website for kindergarten services.
-There are three types of ussers (principal, teacher and parent).
+There are three types of users (principal, teacher and parent).

 Used tools:
 1. Django